hytheaway/va-synthesis/README.md

 A modular virtual acoustics synthesis engine for geometrical and wave-based propagation methods.

 The core is C++20 and can later be wrapped for Python, JUCE, game engines, or other hosts.
-Solver-neutral scene, source, receiver, and result types keep that choice from leaking into the scientific backends.
+Solver-neutral scene, source, receiver, and result types keep that choice from leaking into backends.

 ## Included